savanarohit/Jenkins/README.md

 ## Login into Jenkins Web Console

-Type https://localhost:8080 in your fav browser if any exception accept it and proceed
+Type https://localhost:8080 in your fav browser if any exceptions accept them and proceed

-## Unlock Jenkins Password using below command
+## Unlock Jenkins Password using the below command

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword